Queretaro Mexico Travel Guide

 Choose locally owned restaurants, shops, and guesthouses over international chains.

-Extend your Querétaro journey with more regional exploration.
+Extend your Querétaro journey with additional regional exploration.

 A 2-3 day loop: Day 1: Querétaro to The City of Artisans.
 Day 2: San Miguel de Allende to Guanajuato.
 Day 3: Head back to Querétaro or continue to Mexico City.

 A 2-3 day adventure: Day 1: Querétaro to Jalpan de Serra.
-Day 2: Explore Sierra Gorda Missions and natural attractions.
+Day 2: Explore Sierra Gorda Missions and attractions in nature.
 Day 3: Return to Querétaro.

 Start in Mexico City, then travel to Puebla, Querétaro, A Unesco world Heritage site, Guanajuato, and perhaps Morelia.